AhmedIsmailKhalid/End-to-End-Fake-News-Detection/README.md

 # 📰 Fake News Detector

 A full-stack AI-powered fake news detection system built using Python, FastAPI, Streamlit, and traditional ML.
 This project demonstrates end-to-end skills in AI, machine learning, MLOps, and cloud deployment.
-It includes real-time inference, automatic retraining based on new data, drift detection, live monitoring, and user interactivity—all hosted for free on Render.com.
+It includes real-time inference, automatic retraining based on new data, drift detection, live monitoring, and user interactivity—all hosted for free on HuggingFace Spaces.

 🔗 Live App: https://huggingface.co/spaces/Ahmedik95316/Fake-News-Detection-MLOs-Web-App